APPIC Program Match Number 228711

 - Applicants are committed to CAPS Mission

 - Applicants have received Supervision via Video Tape or Live Supervision

 - Applicants have proposed their dissertation prior to the application deadline

 After written application materials have been reviewed, selected applicants will be interviewed by the CAPS Training Committee.
-All applicants will be notified by December 15, 2016 if they have been selected for an interview.
-Both on-site and Skype interviews are available.
+All applicants will be notified by December 15, 2017 if they have been selected for an interview.
+Interviews are conducted via Skype.
 All interviews will be conducted between December 2018 and January 2019.
 We will hold an open house in January as well.